A Good Day to Drop Big Oil

 Let’s be clear: if these teams and dozens of others in U.S. major league sports care about environmental sustainability, they would not wear an oil company’s logo on their sleeves, elevate them at the top of the scoreboard, help sell their gas, or let them teach science to school children.

 We know what Phillips 66 wants out of these sponsorships.
 “Collaborating with these respected organizations integrates our brand with consumer passion points,” reads an August 2024 press release about a new deal with the Houston Texans football team.
 My UCLA Emmett Institute colleague Cara Horowitz first blogged about the Dodgers’ Big Oil ties in June.
-Since then, Los Angeles Times climate columnist Sammy Roth has done a series of deeply reported pieces about the relationship between oil companies and sports teams.
-The Dodgers, Giants, LAFC, Sacramento Kings, and other teams have all refused to comment.
+Since then, a grassroots campaign calling on the Dodgers to cut ties with Phillips 66 has collected more than 22,000 signatures.
+Los Angeles Times climate columnist Sammy Roth has done a series of deeply reported pieces about the relationship between oil companies and sports teams.
+The Dodgers, Giants, LAFC, Sacramento Kings, and other teams have all refused to comment about their Big Oil sponsors.
 But that isn’t stopping Phillips 66 from inking new deals and gloating about “the latest play in its sponsorship strategy.”
 This new Houston deal includes “game day activation” where fans can create sports cards of themselves that promote the gas station’s app.
 “This sponsorship strategy is not just about logo placement,” the release says, but also about “enhancing our brand presence.”
 The deal also includes naming rights, meaning that the Texans’ stadium already named for a fossil fuel-reliant energy company—NRG Energy—will now have a gate named after an oil company.
 That may be what Texans want.
 What about Californians?

 What do the Dodgers, and their corporate owners, want?
 What about the Giants?
 Do they want to sell their fans’ “passion points” or lead sports in a new direction?
 The tag line for Green Sports Day is “Inspire Action.
 Demonstrate Leadership.
 Impact Community.”
 Sounds like a good day for any team that talks a big game on sustainability to put their money where their mouth is and cut ties with fossil fuel sponsors.